jupyter-server/gateway_provisioners/docs/source/operators/config-security.md

 ## Using Generic Security Service (Kerberos)

-Remote Provisioners has support for SSH connections using GSS (for example Kerberos), which enables its deployment without the use of an ssh key.
+Gateway Provisioners has support for SSH connections using GSS (for example Kerberos), which enables its deployment without the use of an ssh key.
 The `RP_REMOTE_GSS_SSH` environment variable can be used to control this behavior.